chw081/we-wish-simulator/README.md

 ## **Acknowledgments**

-- Made with ❤️ for UC San Diego classmates and friends.
+- Built with ❤️ to share fun moments with friends and anyone who loves games.
 - Special thanks to [Vercel](https://vercel.com/) for easy deployment.

 ---